sidhlee/data-structure-and-algorithm/sorting-algorithms/sorting-algorithms.md

   - create the buckets from 0 to 9
   - place numbers in the bucket based on its i-th digit
   - Replace the input array with the values from the buckets going from 0 to 9
+  - As it moves to the higher digit, all the numbers less than the current digit are already sorted among themselves in the order of the buckets.
 - Return the array

 ### Radix Sort Complexity